-There is no better way to spend Thanksgiving morning than with a breakfast that tastes like fall.
-Loaded with acorn squash and Swiss chard, these mini frittatas are a healthy way to fuel up for a day of holiday cooking.
+There is no better way to spend a crisp weekend morning than with a breakfast that tastes like fall.
+Loaded with acorn squash and Swiss chard, these mini frittatas are a healthy way to fuel up for your day.
 This is also an excellent dish to serve for brunch with whole wheat toast, bacon and a Bloody Mary.
 If you are lucky enough to have leftovers, they are delicious reheated on a busy workday morning.

 1 bunch Swiss chard

 ½ teaspoon salt